bioinformaticsdotca/HTSeq_2017/module6_lab.md

 ## Data Sets

 In this lab we will use a bacterial data set to demonstrate genome assembly.
 This data set consists of sequencing reads for Escherichia coli.
 E. coli is a great data set for getting started on genome assembly as it is a small genome (4.6 Mbp) with relatively few repeats, and has a high quality reference.
 We have provided Illumina, PacBio and Oxford Nanopore reads for this genome.
-For the assembly task we've selected reads for a 1Mbp segment of the genome so the assemblies will complete during the lab session.
+The assemblies you will run later using `spades` and `canu` use a read set that is restricted to a one megabase region of the E. coli genome.
+This is to reduce the amount of compute time the assemblies take, so that they complete during this lab.
+Running a whole genome assembly uses the exact same set of commands and the results you will obtain are comparable to assembling the entire genome.

 ## Data Preparation